 After, visit Prasat Muang Tam, 8km away in a tranquil farming village on the plains below.
 Surrounded by pretty lotus ponds it’s easily as enchanting.

-Where to Stay in Nakhon Ratchasima (Korat)
+Where to Stay in Nakhon Ratchasima (Khorat)

 Khon Kaen – 2 Nights

 While you could easily spend a few days slurping tongue-scorching curries, there are a handful of sights to explore.
-Stroll round the lake, Beung Kaen Nakhon, feed the pigeons and carp, and hope you’re here for a weekend to hit the hipster market.
+Stroll round the lake, Bueng Kaen Nakhon, feed the pigeons and carp, and hope you’re here for a weekend to hit the hipster market.

 Pagodas are sprinkled around the lake, but the most impressive is Wat Nongwang Muang Kao, a glittering nine-tiered pagoda, guarded by bold-coloured nagas, and affable young novice Buddhist monks up for a chat.